davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/share-to-stack-exchange.md

 +++

 A high score on different SE sites looks good on a resume (you should link all your social profiles on your website, including emphasizing which SE sites you are most active on).
 You'll also reach more people; let them do the SEO for you.

++++

+## Stale

++++

+The content on Stack Exchange is much more likely to go stale than e.g. Wikipedia because it doesn't have as many maintainers, and because no one can possibly maintain votes.
+You can remove votes you've made that you no longer agree with yourself, but no one else is going to do that.
+You could even downvote bad answers, but that takes reputation.

+See for example [LaTeX Editors/IDEs](https://tex.stackexchange.com/questions/339/latex-editors-ides), with the new tool `vimtex` way at the bottom.
+It simply hasn't had time to get votes because this question is so old; however a large number of people would prefer to it options with more votes.